alexandernst/angular-multi-select/README.md

 ### Building

-You'll need to install Node (because you need NPM), Grunt and Bower.
+You'll need to install Node (because you need NPM) and Grunt.
 The first one is up to you.
-You can use your distro's package manager, binaries from Node's webpage, etc. As for the other two: `npm install -g grunt-cli bower`.
+You can use your distro's package manager, binaries from Node's webpage, etc. As for the second one: `npm install -g grunt-cli`.
-After that you must install all dependencies: `npm install && bower install`.
+After that you must install all dependencies: `npm install`.
 Last, you just need to run `grunt` and everything will build.

 ### Bug Reporting